-In Fall 2013, the Department of Peace and Conflict Studies began accepting students into its Peace and Conflict Studies BA Program.
+In Fall 2013, the Department of Peace and Conflict Studies began accepting students into its Peace and Conflict Studies Bachelor of Arts (BA) Programs.

-The Peace and Conflict Studies Program (PACS) takes a dynamic and interdisciplinary approach to the study of peace and the practice of conflict management, resolution, and transformation.
-Undergraduates in this field of study will gain an understanding of peace science and peace scholarship while actively engaged in their communities proactively transforming conflict.
+The Peace and Conflict Studies (PACS) Programs takes a dynamic and interdisciplinary approach to the study of peace and the practice of conflict management, resolution, and transformation.
+Undergraduates in this field of study will gain an understanding of peace science and peace scholarship while actively engaged in their communities’ proactively transforming conflict.

 Suggested Course Plan